-I woke up at the Super 8, checked out and then I went to McDonald's for breakfast.
-With plenty of time, I decided to go and take a picture of the Southern Railway station in Knoxville.
+I woke up at the Super 8, checked out then went to McDonald's for breakfast.
+With plenty of time to spare, I decided to go to the Southern Railway station in Knoxville.

-Southern Railway station in Knoxville.
-After that, I drove down to the parking lot along the river bank and I was the firstperson at the steam engine.
-This worked out wonderfully for me.
+Southern Railway station in Knoxville built in 1905.
+After that, I drove down to the parking lot along the river bank and was the first person at the steam engine.
+This worked out wonderfully.

 Southern Railway 154 with the water tank.

 The same pose from last night, but this time in daylight.
 Everyone had to sign a release to be on the property and to also not be liable for any injuries that might occur, but I knew everyone would be safe.